Higher-order Graph Convolutional Network with Flower-Petals Laplacians on Simplicial Complexes: Equivariance and invariance

 \section{Equivariance and invariance}

 Equivariance and invariance are fundamental concepts in understanding GNNs and their behavior when processing graph-structured data.
+Given a pairwise graph $\mathcal{G}$ characterized by adjacency matrix $A$ and feature matrix $X$, a function $f$ is (node) permutation equivariant if $\mathbf{P}f(A, X)=f(\mathbf{P}A\mathbf{P}^\top, \mathbf{P}X)$ for any permutation operation $\mathbf{P}$.
+GNNs adhere to this equivariance property, ensuring consistent computation of functions irrespective of node permutations.

-In accordance with recent endeavors in simplicial neural networks to examine various models in terms of equivariance \cite{SWL2021, Qu2020QIP, SCNN2022}, our objective herein is to elucidate the fundamental equivariance properties intrinsic to the HiGCN model.
+Generalizing pairwise GNNs, HiGCN demonstrates equivariance with respect to relabeling of simplices, which allows it to exploit symmetries in SCs.
+In accordance with recent endeavors in simplicial neural networks to examine various models in terms of equivariance \cite{SWL2021, SCNN2022}, our objective herein is to elucidate the fundamental equivariance properties intrinsic to the HiGCN model.

+To formalize this property, we introduce the concept of simplex permutation equivariance and demonstrate that HiGCN fulfills this definition.

 Consider a simplicial complex $\mathcal{K}$ with a maximum simplex order of $\ell$ and a sequence $\mathbf{H}=\left(\mathcal{H}_1,\cdots,\mathcal{H}_\ell\right)$ of higher-order incidence matrices.
 Let $\mathbf{P} = \left(P, P_1,\cdots,P_\ell\right)$ represent a sequence of simplicial permutation matrices with $P\in \mathbb{R}^{n \times n}$ and $P_i\in \mathbb{R}^{n_i \times n_i}$.
 Denote the permutation features as $PX$ and the sequence of permutation higher-order incidence matrices $\left(P \mathcal{H}_1 P_1, \cdots, P\mathcal{H}_\ell P_\ell\right)$ as $\mathbf{PHP}^\top$.